Sometimes it takes a little extra effort to find those hidden gems – and with a bit of exploring, you’ll be richly rewarded.

 Set amongst the pristine Yallingup coastline, you’ll find the Aquarium by following the Canal Rocks Road until you find a small carpark, before you hit the descent to Canal Rocks.
 From the carpark, it’s a 1.3km walk to get to the Aquarium – to the right of what looks like a gravel lookout spot is a small trail, which you can follow down to the beach.
-You can also take a more direct route that goes more steeply down the cliff, but it’s not quite as safe so we wouldn’t really recommend it.
-About 3 hours’ drive from Perth, the Aquarium is on Wardandi Noongar boodja.
+About three hours’ drive from Perth, the Aquarium is on Wardandi Noongar boodja.

 What to do?